 PF/PCA: THE ORGANIZATION

 Pittsburgh Filmmakers, Inc. was founded in 1971 and is a private, nonprofit corporation designed to encourage the creation and understanding of media and still photography for noncommercial artistic and literary purposes.
-To this end, Filmmakers offers a curriculum of courses in film, video, and photography production and theory for credit and non-credit through several colleges and universities as well as to independent students in the Pittsburgh, Pennsylvania area.
+To this end, a curriculum of courses in film, video, and photography production and theory are offered for credit through several colleges and universities as well as for non-credit to independent students in the Pittsburgh, Pennsylvania area.
 Filmmakers is a non-degree granting, accredited institutional member of National Association of Schools of Arts and Design (NASAD).
 It also exhibits the work of prominent photographers and filmmakers in its Melwood Screening Room, Regent Square Theater and Harris Theater.
 Filmmakers provides equipment access and funding for media artists.